Girls Nite Out (1982 film): Critical response

+Modern assessment

-There have been numerous retrospective reviews of the film published after its initial release.
+There have been numerous retrospective reviews of the film published since its initial release.
+In a 1998 review, the Blockbuster Entertainment Guide to Movies and Videos awarded the film two out of four stars.
 Online movie guide AllMovie awarded the film two out of five stars, writing: "Girls Nite Out might be one of the most forgettable of the early '80s slashers", calling it "dull" and "routine".
 Bill Gibron, writing for DVD Talk in 2005, called the film a "poor excuse for entertainment holds the grand distinction of hosting two members of the Holbrook family (Hal and son David) as part of its cast," also criticizing the lack of variety among the murder scenes, and adding: "In the end, when the slayer is revealed, we rest easier knowing that it takes a certain strangled mindset to turn serial killer and that we are safe—at least for now.
 Girls Nite Out offers none of this nuance.
 Instead, we get boredom on top of balderdash, never a good fright night combination."

 Film scholar John Stanley awarded the film two-and-a-half out of four stars, writing: "This imitation of Friday the 13th (originally shot as The Scaremaker) is strengthened only by the presence of Hal Holbrook as a campus security chief."
 Steven Scheuer in Movies on TV '88-'89 referred to the film as "bloody and borderline offensive" and deemed the villain's costume "simply laughable," ultimately giving the film a one-star rating.
 Critic James J. Mulay gave the film zero stars in The Horror Film: A Guide to More Than 700 Films on Videocassette (1989), noting the film's surprise ending but that it overall "scarcely succeeds," also criticizing the film's actors, who he deemed "old enough to be teaching higher education."
+The American Genre Film Archive, a home media and film restoration organization, described '"Girls Nite Out as "a surreal and outrageous party slasher from the era's golden age."